hongyanca/antigravity-quota/src-go/README.md

-# Go implementation of Antigravity Quota API
+# Go implementation of Coding Plan Quota Query API

 This is a Go port of the Python FastAPI server for querying Google Cloud Code AI model quotas.